 Dr. Chen completed his residency in Anesthesiology at the University of Texas Southwestern Medical Center in Dallas, TX.
 He then went on to complete his fellowship in Pain Management at the University of Florida Medical Center in Gainesville, FL.
 After his fellowship, Dr. Chen held an appointment as Assistant Professor at the University of Florida Medical Center.
+Dr. Chen completed his Master of Health Care Delivery Science at Dartmouth College.
 He has served as President and as Treasurer for the Mississippi Pain Society.
 He was Chairman of the Pain Management Committee and Cancer Committee at Oceans Springs Hospital.
 Dr. Chen was also appointed to the Ethics Committee at Ocean Springs Hospital.
 He has reviewed cases for the US Attorney’s Office, Mississippi State Medical Board of Licensure, Mississippi State Workers Compensation Commission, Texas Workers Compensation Commission, and Genex Services.

 Dr. Chen has published articles in pain management peer review journals and speaks frequently nationally regarding various aspects of pain medicine.
 He enjoys teaching others about pain management as well as teaching the martial arts.
 Dr. Chen is a 2x International Brazilian Jiu Jitsu Federation World Champion and International Kung Fu Champion.